Arthur Oldham: 1950s

+1960s and 70s

 The first performance in Scotland (and one of the earliest in the United Kingdom) of Mahler's Symphony No. 8 "Symphony of a Thousand" was scheduled for the opening night of the 1965 Edinburgh Festival, with the Scottish National Orchestra, but a suitable choir was lacking.
 Lord Harewood and Alexander Gibson approached Oldham to create one and train the singers, and the Edinburgh Festival Chorus was born.
 Under his direction for the next 12 years, the chorus went on to participate in major works such as Verdi's Requiem (under Giulini), Tippett's A Child of Our Time (under Gibson), Bach's Magnificat (under Herbert von Karajan), Prokofiev's Seven, They are Seven (under Gennady Rozhdestvensky], Mahler's "Resurrection" Symphony (under Leonard Bernstein), Brahms's A German Requiem (under Daniel Barenboim), and Stravinsky's Symphony of Psalms (under Claudio Abbado).
 He was instrumental in the first Scottish performances of Britten's War Requiem, under Alexander Gibson.
 He also continued with the St Mary's Cathedral Choir until 1971.

 Oldham was the recipient of the 1973 St Mungo Prize, awarded to the individual who has done most in the previous three years to improve and promote the city of Glasgow.
 He also worked with the London Symphony Chorus between 1969 and 1976, winning three Grammy Awards.

-He left for Paris in 1976 to create the Orchestre de Paris's Chorus at Daniel Barenboim's request.
+Oldham left for Paris in 1976 to create the Orchestre de Paris's Chorus at Daniel Barenboim's request.
 For his farewell appearance in Edinburgh he wrote Psalms in Time of War, which was performed at the 1977 Edinburgh Festival.
 His first project with the Paris chorus was Berlioz's Te Deum, under Barenboim, for which he had auditioned 1,700 people to create a chorus of 200 singers.

+Later career and death

 From 1987 to 1994 he commuted weekly between Paris and Edinburgh, working with both choirs.
 In 1992, the Edinburgh Chorus presented Schoenberg's Moses und Aron.
 From 1994, he worked with the Orchestre de Paris Chorus exclusively.
 He celebrated 20 years with the chorus in 1996 with a new work, The Will of Villon.
 He retired from that chorus in 2002.
+A brief autobiography, Living with Voices, was published in 2000.

 Arthur Oldham died in Villejuif in 2003, aged 76.
 Fauré's Requiem was performed in his memory.
 He was married twice, and left 2 sons and 2 daughters.

 The Arthur Oldham/Michael Lester-Cribb Memorial Fund has been created to honour the joint work of Oldham and Michael Lester-Cribb, the Edinburgh Festival Chorus's pianist.